-Being the first Question, it offers a huge opportunity for you as a candidate to set the tone of the interview and influence the outcome resulting in you coming out a winner.
+Being the first Question that offers a huge opportunity for you as a candidate to set the tone of the interview and influence the outcome resulting in you coming out a winner.

-The most common response by candidates to “Tell me something about yourself? ” is to elaborate one’s educational background, broad work experience and at times a few personality traits.
+The most common response by candidates to “Tell me something about yourself”?
+It is to elaborate on one’s educational background, broad work experience, and at times a few personality traits in the interview.

 Let us first understand why is the interviewer asking this Question?
 There is only one core objective.
 He/She is wanting to know “How do you add value to the job and organization and how are you different than other competing candidates?”.
-So your response has to be related to the requirement of the job.
+So your response has to be related to the requirement of the job in the interview.

 Study the Job description and make a list of the key result areas required to do the job successfully.
 What are the key skills/experience required to be an outstanding performer?

-Divide a page with a line in centre.
-List down key skills/experience required to do the job on the left-hand side of a page and on the opposite side, write down the list of your matching key skills and the experience (with focus on achievements) that you have gained (as demonstrated below).
+Divide a page with a line in the centre.
+List down key skills/experience required to do the job on the left-hand side of a page.
+On the opposite side, write down the list of your matching key skills and the experience (with a focus on achievements) that you have gained.

-Certain personality traits which add value to the job, for example, being patient, disciplined, a go-getter attitude, quick learner, flexible can be shared.
+Certain personality traits that add value to the job, for example, being patient, disciplined, go-getter attitude, quick learner, flexible can be shared.

 The point is that while responding, one needs to focus not on those general qualities/experience but those which are relevant for the job.
 Depending upon what the interviewer asks next, you may elaborate.

-If you have come up with interesting points which address the pain points of the job, you will come across as a solution provider and the interviewer will be compelled to ask for more stories on how you went about achieving the task.
+If you have come up with interesting points that address the pain points of the job.
+Then you will come across as a solution provider.
+And the interviewer will be compelled to ask for more stories on how you went about achieving the task.
 And they would ask you to relate it to the job you are being interviewed for.
-Which then makes your discussion engaging and also you are then a great influencer of the outcome increasing your chances of getting selected.
+This then makes your discussion engaging and also you are then a great influencer of the outcome increasing your chances of getting selected.

-And please do remember that there is no single answer to the Question and you have to customise your response for every interview.
-So for 8 different interviews, 8 different responses to the same Question need to be worked out.
+And please do remember that there is no single answer to the question.
+You have to customise your response to every interview.
+So for 8 different Interviews, 8 different responses to the same Question need to be worked out.